TempleS19CIS3296-01/individual-subject-proposal-manthony97/MatthewAnthony_IOTSecurity.md

 # Project Description:
-The IOT Security Project will be designed for households to be able to scan their home networks and see if there are any current security holes in their network.
-The program will print an audit of all IOT devices that are currently connected to thier network.
-This audit will include firmware versions, whether a new firmware exits or not, help on how to update, and results from port scans.
+The IoT Security Project will be designed for households to be able to scan their home networks and see if there are any current security holes in their network.
+The program will print an audit of all the IoT devices that are currently connected to thier network.
+This audit will include firmware versions, whether a new firmware version exits or not, help on how to update, and results from port scans.

 # Educational Goals: